Ziuwar/VunitAutomatedTestbench/source/README.txt

 This file motivates GIT to keep the folder.
-Can be removed when content ist present.
+Can be removed when content is present.